anonymous-ai-researcher/emnlp2026-id5860/README.md

 MIT License with Responsible Use clause.
 See [LICENSE](LICENSE).

 The benchmark and code are intended for **bias auditing and mitigation research**.
 Pre-computed steering vectors are not released to prevent misuse.

----

-## Responsible Use

-- All benchmark vignettes are **synthetic** (no real patient data)
-- No protected health information is accessed
-- Findings should be validated on real clinical notes before deployment
-- See Appendix N in the paper for full responsible NLP documentation